fbpx

 UK Peace Index

-The United Kingdom Peace Index (UKPI), produced by the Institute for Economics and Peace (IEP), provides a comprehensive measure of the levels of peacefulness within the United Kingdom from 2003 to 2012.1 It also provides an analysis of the socio-economic factors which are associated with peace as well as an estimate of the economic cost of violence and the benefits that would flow from increases in peace.
+The United Kingdom Peace Index (UKPI), produced by the Institute for Economics and Peace (IEP), provides a comprehensive measure of the levels of peacefulness within the United Kingdom from 2012 to 2022.
+The UK Peace Index (UKPI) 2024 covers 66 Police Force Areas (PFAs) across England, Wales, Northern Ireland, and Scotland.
+The UKPI is unique in that it allows for safety and security analysis at both the national and subnational levels.
+This approach provides an in-depth analysis of the factors influencing peace and safety within the United Kingdom, highlighting trends and issues from 2012 to 2022.
 The UKPI is based on the Global Peace Index, the preeminent global measure of peacefulness which has been produced by IEP annually since 2007.

 The UK Peace Index (UKPI) gauged peace according to the levels of violent crime, homicide, public disorder, weapons crime and the number of police.